MobileRoboticsSkoltech/multi-azure-recorder/README.md

 - D video stream,
 - IMU data stream.

-### Visualization during recording
+### Streaming during recording
-`visualizer.py` is an additional tool for online image streams visualization.
+`streamer.py` is an additional tool for online image streams visualization.
 During recording, it can pool temporaly image files (jpg for RGB and binary for D image) created by `mrob_recorder` executable instance.
 It is not a part of `extractor.py`, but considered to be after solving some issues.

 ## Extraction
 Extraction is aimed to